bcgov/fbp-go/README.md

 ## Todo

+- Beaufort scale text goes off the screen (on iOS).
 - Invalid App Store Icon.
 The App Store Icon in the asset catalog in 'Runner.app' can't be transparent nor contain an alpha channel.
 With error code STATE_ERROR.VALIDATION_ERROR.90717 for id 1c0da6c4-80df-4e3d-935a-103da3192694
 - Coordinates - permission handler - implemeted and tested for Android, need to test on iOS
 - Add FWI.